 Let’s see how the same information is displayed in Plerdy heatmap software:

 This tool has collected 31 clicks on the text that is only displayed after hovering.

 Note that in this case, visitors clicked the text, not the image.
-If the text wasn’t displayed (e.g. a user just didn’t hover the element), no clicks would be shown.
+No clicks would be shown if the text weren’t displayed (e.g., a user didn’t hover the element).

 We have conducted a similar analysis in Hotjar.
 We have gone to a website page with several dynamic elements and clicked them:

-The tool recorded the interaction with elements (buttons) but ignored everything that happened next (e.g. opening of a pop-up form, filter selection, etc.).
+The tool recorded the interaction with elements (buttons) but ignored everything next (e.g., opening a pop-up form, filter selection, etc.).

 3. Data On Empty Clicks

-Online marketers and UX specialists who have ever conducted usability audits know what is an empty click.
+Online marketers and UX specialists who have ever conducted usability audits know what an empty click is.
 It’s an accidental click made outside of the functional sections of a website.
 They are very difficult to interpret.